LovelaceC/Zea/content/blog/zea.md

 the name sucks).

-This is a project I decided to start to help people willing to learn about computer science or to take their programming and hacking abilities to the next level.
+This is a project I decided to start to help people willing to learn about computer science or to take their programming and cracking abilities to the next level.

 Here you can find a lot of different things for free, as in freedom and as in